-Governor Pritzker recently launched a statewide initiative, Connect Illinois, to expand broadband access across the entire state.
+Governor Pritzker launched a statewide initiative in August 2019, Connect Illinois, to expand broadband access across the entire state.
 Connect Illinois includes a capital investment from Rebuild Illinois, the creation of a Broadband Advisory Council and Broadband Office, and a new program that will provide all Illinois public K-12 students access to high-speed broadband at no charge.
 The initiative also includes a $400 million broadband grant program and a $20 million capital program for the Illinois Century Network, a high-speed broadband network serving K-12 and higher education institutions, among others.

 For more information on the Connect Illinois launch,

 Illinois Broadband Grant Program

 Rebuild Illinois, the Illinois infrastructure program, includes $400 million to the Department of Commerce and Economic Opportunity for a statewide broadband deployment grant program.
 This appropriation will begin to expand access to reliable, high-speed internet service statewide.
 According to the USDA, fully utilizing digital technologies within the agriculture industry could create approximately $47 to $65 billion annually in additional gross benefit for the U.S. economy.

 Illinois Century Network

 Rebuild Illinois includes $20 million for the Illinois Century Network (ICN), to repair and expand the broadband network for schools, refresh aged components of the network and expand the existing network, with a focus on the K-12 portion.